catid/lllm/dataset/README.md

 ## Shard and tokenize the dataset

-This step will access your file server to create local shards of the dataset on each training node.
+This step will create local shards of the dataset on each training node.
 Each node will have a fraction of the dataset.

 Modify the `hosts.txt` file to point to the hosts you are using for training.

-Update the `--dataset-dir` parameter to the location of the dataset on your file server.
-The `-output-dir` will be the same on each node.
+Update the `--dataset-dir` parameter to the location of the Fineweb-Edu dataset on your file server.
+The `--output-dir` will be the same on each node.

 ```bash
 cd dataset